- 1. Introduction

 2. Medication Monitor

 This is one project I will be revisiting in one way or another for sure.
 The goal for this project was to make some kind of device which would track if my grandma has taken her medication correctly.
-I had a couple of different ideas on how to do this, but settled on upcycling an old table lamp I have with a Raspberry Pi camera which would look down on the medication box and check if the medication was taken.
-I wanted to make something which wouldn't change anything from my grandma, the only thing she would have to do was to keep the box in one place when she is at home.
+I had a couple of different ideas on how to do this but settled on upcycling an old table lamp I have with a Raspberry Pi camera which would look down on the medication box and check if the medication was taken.
+I wanted to make something that wouldn't change anything from my grandma, the only thing she would have to do was to keep the box in one place when she is at home.
 I could then preload the schedule on the device for the medication and use the lamp as the signal for her as well if she ever forgets medication and also the device would send an alert to me and my parents if something like that happens.
 Here is the blog I started as well as some pictures of the first stage of the project: Medication Monitor - Part 1

 I love this site for so many reasons.
-Before this, I never had anywhere to post and write about my projects and it's also such a large database of amazing projects and people where I can really find out about anything electronics related.
+Before this, I never had anywhere to post and write about my projects and it's also such a large database of amazing projects and people where I can really find out about anything electronics-related.
 I also love all of the competitions held here, because it gives me a theme, something to work towards, with a time goal, which is important, because most projects without a time goal can get easily forgotten because of new things coming around.
-As of writing this blog, I am at 7 completed projects, hopefully there will be much more, I'll be updating it as time goes on.
+As of writing this blog, I am at 7 completed projects, hopefully, there will be much more, I'll be updating it as time goes on.
 I hope some of my projects were interesting to you, or useful in a way to help out with your own projects.
 Thanks for reading the blog, hope you like it!